-Ferries can be booked in advance before the event starts to avoid long lines at the ticket office.
+Ferries can be booked before the event starts to avoid long lines at the ticket office.

 Audax’s direction approaches those principles with common sense and an open mind but still can impose penalties or disqualifications before, during and after the event.

 Riders must sign and agree with the rider agreement and be older than 18.

 Riders are fully responsible for knowing, observing and complying with local laws.

 Small parts of the route may be forbidden for cycling, Riders are responsible for pushing the bike across those sections.